 Traditional Chinese culture has always followed the values of kindness when dealing with people and situations, emphasizing the beauty of kindness in the heart.
-Not only is kindness admired, but the light it exudes can also lead the wicked back to their senses.
+Not only is this trait admired, but the light it exudes can also lead the wicked back to their senses.
 If evil meets evil, disaster follows.
 Only kindness can truly convert and change a person.

 Kong Yong was a civil servant of the Ming Dynasty, a native of Suzhou in the south of the Yangtze River.
 He was the 58th generation descended from Confucius’s grandson.
 He was a loyal and benevolent man.
 He served as an official for several decades with clean hands.
-One of the most legendary events for Kong Yong was when he entered rebel territory and peacefully resolved the crisis without having to go to war.
+One of the most legendary events for Kong was when he entered rebel territory and peacefully resolved the crisis without having to go to war.

-In the first year of the Ming Dynasty (16th century A.D.), Kong Yong was appointed as a governor of Gaozhou in Guangdong.
+In the first year of the Ming Dynasty (16th century A.D.), Kong Yong was appointed as the governor of Gaozhou in Guangdong.
 The former governor of Gaozhou had ordered the city gates to be kept closed because of a rebellion by the Yao people.

 At that time, two rebel groups were scattered around that area.
 One rebel leader, Feng Xiao, was stationed in Huazhou (under the jurisdiction of Gaozhou Prefecture) and another rebel leader, Deng Gong Chang, was stationed in Maodong.

-Kong Yong said sternly: “You are good people who are forced to become rebels because of hunger and cold.
+Kong said sternly: “You are good people who are forced to become rebels because of hunger and cold.
 The previous governor intended to use the army to deal with you, but I am here by order of the court and am instructed to act as your parent.
 You are just like my children.
 If you trust me, come back with me and I will give you food and clothing.
 If you do not trust me, kill me.
 Then the army will soon come and there will be no one left alive here.”

 After Kong Yong finished his meal, he said: “It’s getting dark, so I should spend the night here.”